Chiqué Tango Milonga

 Strictly Tango

-Unlike some other milongas, there are no tandas of other types of music.
+Unlike some other milongas, there are no tandas (blocks) of other types of music.
 It’s strictly tango (tango, vals and milonga) in Chiqué.

 Help support Chiqué

-However, as of now, Chiqué is a great place to spend a charming Thursday afternoon sampling the Buenos Aires milonga scene, before running off to dinner or to dance at a late-night milonga.
+Chiqué is a great place to spend a charming Thursday afternoon sampling the Buenos Aires milonga scene, before running off to dinner or to dance at a late-night milonga.